topfs2/winston-slack/README.md

 domain: sub-domain of the slack instance

-apiToken: token given by the slack integration API
+apiToken: a webhook token given by the slack integration API

 username: name displayed in the chat channel. default "winston-slack"